 12 months waiting period applies to: pre-existing conditions (excluding psychiatric, rehabilitation and palliative care), major dental and orthodontic treatment, optical, blood glucose monitors, blood pressure monitors, compressor pumps and nebulisers, hearing aids, C-PAP machines, TENS machines and non-surgically implanted prostheses.
 The 12 months waiting period also applies to: pregnancy related conditions.
 The expected delivery date must be after the completion of a 12 month waiting period.
 Written confirmation of expected delivery date is required from the treating obstetrician.

-2 month waiting period applies to: all other services, including psychiatric care, rehabilitation and palliative care, where no other waiting period applies.
+2 months waiting period applies to: general dental treatment, mouthguards and all other services including psychiatric care, rehabilitation and palliative care, where no other waiting period applies.